 Rosie's Professional plan ($49/mo) answers calls and takes messages.
 That's useful, but it's basically a smarter voicemail.
 The features that actually drive revenue — appointment booking, call transfers, sending texts during calls — all require the Scale plan at $149/mo.

 So the plan that actually works like a real receptionist — answering questions, booking appointments, transferring urgent calls — costs $149/month minimum.
 And if you want to train Rosie with your own documents and detailed business info?
 That's $299/month.
-Meanwhile, Milo's AI agent team includes all of this for a one-time $399.
+Milo includes all of this from $30–$50/mo.

 On Rosie's Professional plan, here's what happens when a caller wants to book an appointment: